-After more then 4 years of development I’m really near to a release of the ScuiLib successor: HGui.
+After more then 7 years of development here is the ScuiLib successor: HGui.

 - Object Oriented Programming